MarkHarper22/smartthings-text-to-speech/README.md

-# SmartThings text-to-speach server
+# SmartThings text-to-speech server
-SmartThings text to speach server in NodeJS
+SmartThings text to speech server in NodeJS

 1) Sign up for developer account at https://www.ivona.com/ and get access key and secret key